burliEnterprises/event-counter/README.md

 # event-counter
-C#-programm that counts your keyboard taps and mouse clicks,even when an application is inactive and runs in background.
+C#-programm that counts your keyboard taps and mouse clicks, running in background Edit